A Carroll Limit of AdS/CFT: A Triality with Flat Space Holography?

 At this stage, it would be useful to check that our limit solutions are actual solutions of the supergravity equations of motion, and compute the Killing vectors preserved by the full solution, as required by holography.
 To perform both tasks, one should know the \emph{Carrollian Type IIB supergravity}, something that has not been developed yet.

 \paragraph*{The Penrose boundary}

 The Penrose formalism can be applied to Newton-Cartan manifolds as well.
-We immediately see that the Carroll NC AdS$_5\times$S$^5$ metric \eqref{Carroll_NC_AdS5xS5_metric} measures an infinite distance at the point $z=0$.
-Therefore, we can set $\Omega = z$, and define
+We immediately see that the Carroll AdS$_5\times$S$^5$ metric \eqref{Carroll_NC_AdS5xS5_metric} measures an infinite distance at the point $z=0$.
+Therefore, we can set $\Omega = z$, and define \footnote{Here $\tau_{\mu\nu}$ is a representative of an equivalence class of metric tensors defined up to Carroll boosts.
+The conformal rescaling \eqref{conformal_resc} is understood to act on all elements of the equivalence class.
+Moreover, a generic Carroll boost shifts the longitudinal vielbein $\tau_{\mu}$ with a term proportional to the transverse vielbein $e_{\mu}^a$.
+That means the conformal rescaling cannot be gauged away with a Carroll boost.}